gajim/gajim/win/README.md

 We use [msys2](https://www.msys2.org/) for creating the Windows installer and development on Windows.

-Please note that Windows 7 support has been dropped.

 ## Development

 Download [msys2](https://www.msys2.org/) (`msys2-x86_64-xxx.exe`) and follow the install instructions on the [msys2](https://www.msys2.org/) startpage (**Important!**)